Dennis C. Maher (President)

 Jessica Militich (Director)

-Jessica Militich is originally from the Pacific Northwest and migrated to the Aloha State pursuing a degree in psychology.
-She is currently a junior at the University of Hawaii at Manoa, and is interested in neurology and neuroscience.
+Jessica Militich is originally from the Pacific Northwest and migrated to the Aloha State to pursue a degree in psychology.
+She is a 2020 graduate of the University of Hawaii at Manoa and is interested in neurology and neuroscience.
+Jessica is a member of the international honor society, Pi Gamma Mu, and is also a member of Psi Sigma.
 As a person with autism, she understands the challenges people with autism face first hand.
 Past employment as a lifeguard and swim instructor gave her the experience of working with children impacted by autism.
 From that experience, she gained a passion for helping those who like her, have autism.
 She has made it her life’s goal to heal challenges people, particularly children with autism face first hand, through integration and acceptance.
 She is honored to be a board member for the Autism Society of Hawaii and excited to work with families of Hawaii impacted by autism.

 Ivalee Sinclair (Honorary Board Member)